 Restoration is something you have to take up on a case-by-case basis, at least to some extent.

 The thing to remember is that a toy is only original once.
 If the example you have is in pretty nice shape, you may want to keep it that way.
 If you have a rare and valuable example, leave it alone.
 A restored car painted a rare color is worth exactly the same as a restored car painted the common color.

 If you routinely see examples like yours selling on Ebay for big money, don’t restore it.
 Leave it alone.
 You’ll have to define big money.
 I think a good minimum threshold is $25.

 I can think of another guideline to follow.
-Looking at the image above, it seems most collectors will leave a prewar car alone, even if it has as much paint loss as the yellow car.
+Looking at the image to the right, it seems most collectors will leave a prewar car alone, even if it has as much paint loss as the yellow car.
 Since the postwar cars are so much more common, many people seem to be more aggressive with restoring those.

 Repair vs restoration

 You can also make wheels to stand in until you can procure proper replacements for missing wheels.

 Paint colors change all the time, but it’s usually possible to find a reasonably close match for whatever you want.
 Early diecast vehicles didn’t use especially exotic colors.
 While the paint is still on it, take the car to the hardware store, hobby shop or craft store and buy something close.
 Or paint the car how you want.
 If your favorite car never came in your favorite color, you can change that.